US STOCKS-Wall St down on stimulus doubts, Spain debt sale

 "The economy now has to prove itself.
 Were those numbers we saw in the first quarter due to weather conditions or were they real?
 It's going to take five or six weeks to sort this out," said Bittles.

 Commodities, a hedge against the inflationary and dollar-weakening effects of monetary stimulus, dropped sharply.
-Copper fell more than 3 percent, its most in nearly two months, while gold fell to its lowest in nearly three months.
+Copper fell more than 3 percent, its most in nearly two months.
+Gold fell to its lowest in nearly three months.

 That was shown in the CBOE Volatility Index, Wall Street's fear gauge, which could not sustain its gains after it moved above resistance at its 50-day moving average.
 The index hit a high of 17.74, its highest in nearly a month, before retreating.